Submerged park of Baia – Pozzuoli

 A few meters below sea level and a few meters from the shore an entire city from the Roman era

-OPEN when CAMPANIA is in the YELLOW AREA
+OPEN from April 28th when CAMPANIA is in the YELLOW AREA

 The submerged park of Baia (25 km from Naples) is a protected marine area (*) located on the sea of Pozzuoli between Posillipo promontory and Cape Miseno, within the Gulf of Naples in the Phlegraen Fields (Campi Flegrei) area.